Regularization in Deep Learning with Python Code

 Regularization is a technique which makes slight modifications to the learning algorithm such that the model generalizes better.
 This in turn improves the model’s performance on the unseen data as well.

-How does Regularization help reduce Overfitting?
+How does Regularization help Reduce Overfitting?

 Regularization reduce overfitting

 If you have studied the concept of regularization in machine learning, you will have a fair idea that regularization penalizes the coefficients.
-In deep learning, it actually penalizes the weight matrices of the nodes.
+In deep learning, it penalizes the weight matrices of the nodes.

 Assume that our regularization coefficient is so high that some of the weight matrices are nearly equal to zero.